Sourav-pixel/Smart-City-Sensor-Deployment/README.md

 Visualize results:

 The application will display the map with deployed sensors and show histograms of the sensor distribution.

+Sensor Deployment Techniques
+The "Smart City Sensor Deployment" project utilizes the following techniques for deploying sensors effectively in a smart city environment:

+Grid-Based Deployment: Sensors are deployed on a grid pattern within the specified area.
+The user inputs the grid size, and sensors are placed at each grid point.

+Optimal Placement: If a sensor cannot be placed on a grid point (e.g., due to a water body), the application finds the nearest valid position using a bounded breadth-first search algorithm.
+This ensures that sensors are optimally placed while avoiding obstacles.

+Water Body Detection: The application automatically detects water bodies on the map by analyzing the color information (HSV) of each pixel.
+Sensors are then prevented from being placed on water bodies to ensure efficient deployment.

 Example
 Here is an example of how to use the application: